XHalamaX/EOS/docs/akkudoktoreos/optimization.md

 `"max_soc_percentage": 100`

 #### Data sources
-The current SOC of the home battery `initial_soc_percentage`  can only be provided by third party implementations.
-EOS does not provide an interface for this at the moment.
+The `initial_soc_percentage` can only be provided by third-party implementations.
+EOS does not provide an interface for this.

 ## Inverter
 ### Max Inverter power